 What Is CFO Service ROI?

-CFO service ROI measures the financial return you generate from hiring strategic finance leadership compared to what you pay for the service.
+This guide to measuring CFO service ROI explains how to systematically evaluate the financial return generated from hiring strategic finance leadership compared to the cost of the service.
 The basic formula is: take your financial gains (increased profit, tax savings, revenue growth), subtract the cost of the service, then divide by the service cost and multiply by 100 to get a percentage.

 What makes CFO ROI different from other business investments is that it includes both quantifiable gains like improved cash flow and intangible benefits like strategic clarity.
 You’re not just measuring dollars saved—you’re measuring the compound effect of better financial intelligence on every decision you make.
 Some returns like tax savings show up immediately in your bank account, while others like improved pricing strategy might take a quarter or two to materialize in your financials.